lambda-fairy/lambda-fairy.github.io/blog/0-draft-0-dt-cannon.md

 - It introduces **T-spin triples** and **counter-clockwise rotation** -- two concepts that a beginner might otherwise not be exposed to.

 - It **guarantees 11 attack**.
-  For beginners, usually the biggest problem is in building enough attack power to knock the opponent out.
+  For beginners, usually the biggest problem is building enough attack power to knock the opponent out.
   DT Cannon gives them a head start.

 - Unlike more powerful openers, it's **not an instant KO**.
-  So you still have an opportunity to develop fundamental stacking skills, and not fall on the opener as a crutch.
+  So you still have an opportunity to develop fundamental stacking skills, and not use the opener as a crutch.

 [DT Cannon]: https://four.lol/methods/dt-cannon#dt-cannon-as-an-opener